lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/HTTProutemanagementandRDS.md

 	([WeightedCluster.ClusterWeight](#), REQUIRED) Specifies one or more upstream clusters associated with the route.

 - **runtime_key_prefix**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar)) Specifies the runtime key prefix that should be used to construct the runtime keys associated with each cluster.
-When the runtime_key_prefix is specified, the router will look for weights associated with each upstream cluster under the key runtime_key_prefix + °∞.°± + cluster[i].name where cluster[i] denotes an entry in the clusters array field.
+When the runtime_key_prefix is specified, the router will look for weights associated with each upstream cluster under the key runtime_key_prefix + ‚Äú.‚Äù + cluster[i].name where cluster[i] denotes an entry in the clusters array field.
 If the runtime key for the cluster does not exist, the value specified in the configuration file will be used as the default weight.
 See the runtime documentation for how key names map to the underlying implementation.

 ### WeightedCluster.ClusterWeight
 [WeightedCluster.ClusterWeight proto]()